 The biggest boost is battery life.
-While the Fitbit Ace 2 had five days of battery life, the new version has eight, which seems pretty conservative, since the watch we’re testing is still going strong on day nine.
+While the Fitbit Ace 2 had five days of battery life, the new version has eight, which seems pretty conservative since the watch we’re testing is still going strong on day nine.
 While it packs a punch feature-wise, the watch also looks great, and because there are no specific character or movie tie-ins, it offers longevity.
 It may even be acceptable to teenagers (maybe).

-- Read T3's full Fitbit Ace 3 review
+Read our full Fitbit Ace 3 review.

 The Garmin Vivo Jr 3 isn’t just a fitness tracker for kids.
 It’s a handy wearable that unlocks games and adventures when paired with a phone app, which should get every miniature couch potato moving and delight constantly on-the-go kids too.
 As well as being fun for kids, the device allows parents to keep an eye on their kids’ activity levels, counting their steps and sleep, and of course, children can use it as a watch too.

 The gadget is packed with features to help parents out too.
 When it’s connected to an app, they can view their kid’s activity and sleep, as well as see if a child has completed their goals, including ‘chores’.
 The watch lets parents assign tasks and chores and designate a reward virtual coin value, which can be redeemed by a child for agreed-upon rewards.
 They can also program the watch with their kid’s emergency contact information, which could be useful, although hopefully never needed!